-As of October 17, 2018, recreational cannabis was legally available in Canada.
+As of October 17, 2018, recreational cannabis became legally available in Canada.
 This change in a century-old law created new questions and challenges for British Columbia’s liquor licensees.

 Does Legalization Change the Duty of Care for Liquor Licensees?

 Liquor licensees in British Columbia are not permitted to sell cannabis or allow it to be used on premises where alcohol is served.
 (The one exception is that a private retail liquor store may be able to share a common foyer with a retail cannabis store.)

 However, because licensees have a duty of care not to serve patrons who appear intoxicated, they need to be aware of the impact of cannabis use.

 It is well established that liquor licensees have a duty of care to their patrons not to overserve, and must stop serving customers who show signs of intoxication.
 If a patron does appear impaired, licensees should take reasonable steps to ensure they do not drive after leaving the establishment, and are delivered to someone who is sober.